kyren/piccolo/README.md

-While the interface to garbage collected pointers is interesting, the actual garbage collector itself is currently only a very basic (but adequate) mark-and-sweep collector.
+While the interface to garbage collected pointers is interesting, the actual garbage collector itself is currently only a very basic (but adequate) incremental mark-and-sweep collector.
 This could be replaced in the future with a better design.

 ### What currently works ###